gatsbyjs/gatsby/docs/docs/conceptual/choosing-a-cms.md

 In terms of popularity, you can see [top integrations listed by monthly downloads here](https://www.gatsbyjs.com/plugins?=gatsby-source).
 There are currently (January 2021) eight CMSs used by over 1% of Gatsby users.
 These are:

-- **five general-purpose headless CMSs:** Contentful, Sanity, DatoCMS, Strapi, and Prismic
+- **five general-purpose headless CMSs:** Contentful, DatoCMS, Prismic, Sanity and Strapi

 - **two general-purpose full-stack CMSs** running in "headless" mode: Wordpress and Drupal